Illustration by Mattheau Faught

 Nothing.
 May said each campus will keep the same mascot and sports teams they had before the change to Dallas College[.
 Dallas College’s brand colors are red and blue, but each campus will keep one of its colors for sports team branding.

-What will happen to Eastfield’s student clubs and organizations?
+What will happen to Eastfield’s student

 They will stay the same.
 May said student clubs and organizations are what make each campus unique.